jannepikkarainen/whatsuphome/FEATURES.md

 # Countdown timer
 - Was "Is it Zabbix Summit 2022 yet?", but of course possible to countdown to any date

+# Docker
+- Home Assistant, HashiCorp Vault, Ansible Semaphore, some other Docker instances running on my Raspberry Pi or laptop are being monitored for their status through standard Zabbix Docker template

 # Door sensors
 - Reachability
 - Battery status